 Applications for grants of up to £10,000 have opened today to help groups to support Londoners affected by covid-19 over the winter months.
-Applications will be assessed on a first-come-first-served basis, with a final deadline on Thursday 3 December 2020.
+Applications will be assessed on a first-come-first-served basis, with a final deadline at 5pm on Thursday 3 December 2020.

 London Funders and partners have used needs analysis based on insights from over 2,600 groups who’ve already been funded, from equity and inclusion partners, and from groups completing the London Community Response survey.
 As a result, London Community Response funders are prioritising organisations that are led by and for marginalised communities; that are trusted by people at high risk of negative impacts from covid-19; and groups that have a turnover of less than £1m a year.

 This is the latest round of funding from the London Community Response – a unique coalition of over 65 funders from across sectors.
 So far, over £42m has been distributed to London’s civil society organisations through the collaboration, with funding awarded to groups in all 33 boroughs.

 In the most recent wave of funding, over 70% grants were given to groups led by people from Black, Asian or minority ethnic communities, Deaf and Disabled people, women, and LGBT+ communities.
 One such group to receive funding was Diabetes Action CIC, who received £9,980 from The London Community Foundation to increase capacity for their existing covid-19 food delivery service.